rook/rook/design/object-bucket/object-bucket.md

 - This proposal does not implement a generalized method for bucket provisioning; it will be specific to Rook-Ceph
 - This design does not attempt to implement a 1:1 model of Kubernetes PersistentVolumes and PersistentVolumeClaims.
 Some shallow similarities will exist.
 - This design does not include the Swift interface implementation by Ceph Object.
-- This design does not provide users a means of deleting buckets via the Kubernetes API.
-This creates a dangerous situation which could lead to accidental loss of data.
-Only the Kubernetes API objects are deleted.
+- This design does not provide users a means of deleting buckets via the Kubernetes API in order to avoid accidental loss of data.
+A Delete operation only deletes the Kubernetes API objects.

 ## Users

 - Admin: A Kubernetes cluster administrator with permissions to instantiate and control access to cluster storage.
 The admin will use existing Rook-Ceph CRDs to create object stores and StorageClasses to make them accessible to users.
-- User: A Kubernetes cluster user with limited permissions, typically confined CRUD operations on Kubernetes objects within a single namespace.
-The user will create request ceph object buckets by instantiating CephObjectBucketClaims.
+- User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
+The user will request Ceph object buckets by instantiating CephObjectBucketClaims.

 ## Use Cases